Skip to main content

 Open

 DOD partially concurred with this recommendation.
 DOD stated that schedule risk is a key area it monitors closely through multiple approaches, but did not fully agree that a quantitative schedule risk analysis was necessary.
 In February 2023 documentation, DOD stated the Milestone Decision Authority would task an independent organization to perform additional Columbia-class submarine schedule risk analyses and provide results to the program office once its complete.
 As of February 2023, DOD estimated completion of this action by December 2023.
-GAO will continue to monitor DOD's progress toward implementation of this recommendation.
+In August 2024, a DOD official stated the Navy would provide an update on its plans to implement this recommendation by November 2024.
+GAO will continue to monitor DOD's progress.

 Department of the Navy The Secretary of the Navy should ensure that the program office uses the schedule risk analysis from OUSD(R&E), once provided, to update plans for the lead submarine's delivery, as appropriate, and mitigate any identified risks, as appropriate.
 (Recommendation 3)